 If you’re buying a property with five or more units, don’t default to bank financing.
 Explore CMHC’s MLI Standard and MLI Select programs first.
 You’ll likely qualify for a bigger loan, get a lower rate, and enjoy payments spread over a much longer period.

-Talk to a mortgage broker who knows these programs inside and out.
+Talk to a mortgage professional who knows multifamily financing inside and out.
 The right financing strategy can change everything about what’s possible for you.

 Frequently Asked Questions